neilchvz/infrastructure-portfolio/mdm/README.md

 deployed across managed device fleets.
 Covers both macOS and Windows environments across two MDM platforms.

-All profiles have been sanitized — client names, tenant IDs, and environment-specific values have been replaced with generic placeholders before publishing.
+All profiles have been sanitized: client names, tenant IDs, and environment-specific values have been replaced with generic placeholders before publishing.